Blog

 How often can I request a credit limit increase?

-Will a credit limit increase affect my credit score?
+Will a credit limit increase affect my credit profile?

 Can I have different limits on different credit cards?

 Yes.
-Each provider sets its own limits based on your circumstances and their assessment.
-Multiple cards and limits contribute to your overall credit profile.
+Each provider sets its own credit limits based on the consumer’s circumstances and its lending criteria.
+Multiple cards and limits may form part of a borrower’s overall credit profile.

 What is the minimum credit limit I can have?